Het microbioom: de rol van je darmflora voor je gezondheid en welzijn - Insentials

 In recent decades, research into the gut microbiome has advanced significantly.
 Scientists are increasingly uncovering the crucial role the microbiome plays in our overall health.

 Future research will focus on gaining a deeper understanding of the complex interactions within the microbiome and how these contribute to our well-being.
+Stool analysis remains an important method, as the composition of the stool provides a clear picture of the diversity and activity of gut microbes.
+Through these analyses, often using DNA sequencing techniques, researchers are continually improving their understanding of how changes in the microbiome are linked to health and disease.
 Evidence is also growing that not only our gut but other organs, such as our lungs and skin, also have microbiomes.
 [15], [16], [17], [18]

 As previously mentioned, there is also increasing evidence of the microbiome's influence on the brain.
 Better understanding how the microbiome affects mood, anxiety, and depression may potentially lead to new treatments for mental health disorders.
 The use of probiotics and prebiotics to improve mood and mental well-being is already being explored as a promising therapy and will continue to be studied further.